 Any voter registered in Georgia can vote early.

-Each of Georgia’s 159 counties have at least one early voting location open — often, it’s the main elections office.
-Some, such as Fulton County, have several sites available.
-Be aware, however, that your regular neighborhood polling place will likely not be open; often, local municipalities only open select sites during the state’s 21-day early voting period.
+Be aware that your regular neighborhood polling place will likely not be open; often, local municipalities only open select sites during the state’s 21-day early voting period, which ends today.

 You can also call your local elections office to find early voting locations or look for the "advance voting info" link under the elections tab of the Secretary of State Office's website (www.sos.ga.gov).